Alcohol education: Effects of alcohol on the brain

-Educating an individual about alcohol beforehand could be a tremendous eye-opener, especially with the developing brain of students.
+Educating an individual about the effects of alcohol before they reach drinking age could be a useful eye-opener, especially with the developing brain of students.

 Goals

 Educating youth and adults about alcohol use is an attempt to minimize the risk of developing a substance use disorder in the future.
 Drinking alcoholic beverages is among the major causes of health problems world-wide.
 Substance use at a young age can lead to a variety of health risks, both immediate and later in life, as well as an increased probability of developing a SUD.
 Educating the youth about the effects of alcohol and health problems that come with it earlier on in life may help prevent the damage before it is done.

 Education approaches

 The Abstinence Model

 The abstinence model is commonly known as "don't do it".
 This model represents alcohol as bad or sinful because of moral, religious, health or other reasons.
 Although there are people who abstain from alcohol because of these reasons, not everyone falls under these categories.
 Therefore, the abstinence model has not proven to be successful in multi-cultural societies where not everyone has the same reason to abstain from alcohol.